 The Montana Tapestry: People and Places from 1776 to Today

 All 14 panels will be on display during the 250th celebration on June 27 at the Montana Heritage Center.
-We'll look for other pop-up opportunities throughout the summer.
+Other pop-up opportunities may appear throughout the summer!

 Exhibit panels include: